Loss of taste and smell because of a brain tumour

 Although it’s rare, loss of taste and smell can be linked with brain tumours in certain parts of the brain.

-Loss of taste and smell is something that's been spoken about a lot this year, as it's a key symptom of coronavirus (COVID-19) and one that can last for weeks or months in some cases.
+Loss of taste and smell is something that’s been spoken about a lot in the last couple of years, as it’s a key symptom of coronavirus (COVID-19) and one that can last for weeks or months in some cases.

 Is loss of taste and smell a symptom of a brain tumour?